The Voice Senior (Italian TV series) season 6

 The sixth season of the Italian singing competition The Voice Senior began airing on 14 November 2025, on Rai 1.
 Arisa and Loredana Bertè returned as coaches from the previous season, along with Clementino who, this season, became a duo coach with Rocco Hunt.
 Nek was announced to replace exiting coach Gigi D'Alessio for the season.

+Francesco De Siena was named the winner of the season, marking Nek's first win as a coach.
+With De Siena's win, Nek became the first coach on the senior version of the show to win on their debut season.